If you’ve landed on this post, then you may have noticed that one of your hips is higher than the other?

 How to Test for a Lateral Pelvic Tilt

-Of course, there is the possibility you may not have a lateral pelvic tilt and that you really do have one leg longer than the other.
-Although this is rare, you should keep this in mind when testing yourself for uneven hips.
+Of course, there is the possibility you may not have a lateral pelvic tilt and that you really do have one leg longer than the other (as discussed earlier).

 Causes of a Lateral Pelvic Tilt